Jarvis-Tse/IVO/README.md

 3.summarize_subset.py

-Usage: change the two commented variables, which correspond to the input and output files, respectively, to convert the JSON file that represents the HPO subset of the OLDER ontology being compared into the statistics for each node
+Usage: Change the two commented variables, which correspond to the input and output files, respectively, to convert the JSON file that represents the HPO subset of the OLDER ontology being compared into the statistics for each node.
+Run the file directly.

 Example output: hpo_2025-Aug-hierarchy.csv

 -------------------------------------------------------------------------------------------------------
 4.find_parents.py

-Usage: change the three commented variables to merge the NEWER ontology's JSON file and only-existing terms to output all parents/siblings of these terms in the NEWER ontology
+Usage: Change the three commented variables to merge the NEWER ontology's JSON file and only-existing terms to output all parents/siblings of these terms in the NEWER ontology.
+Run the file directly.

 Example output: parent_output-2025-Oct.csv

 -------------------------------------------------------------------------------------------------------
 5.old_parent_analysis.py

-Usage: change three variables to check if the parents in the NEWER ontology exist in the OLDER hierarchy, the outputted file is a .csv file
+Usage: Change three variables to check if the parents in the NEWER ontology exist in the OLDER hierarchy; the outputted file is a .csv file.
+Run the file directly.

 Example output: node_parent_analysis.csv